LukaB25/WildWonder/README.md

 ### Contact Us
 - ***Page hero*** and ***about section*** are used to display a messages about the site and contact options, Admin has full control and can change the hero title and message, but also the about title and message from the admin panel.
 The messages are there to nudge the user to send a message to the admin.
 - ***Contact form*** lets users send their own messages and contact the site owner/admin in order to submit general inquiry, to report a bug they have noticed, site feature request, any special requests or other.
 When the user sends a message, they receive the message confirmation of success if message submitted or an error message that the request failed if that happens.
 The admin can access all of the messages inside the admin panel, they can view the form, but can not change the content of the message or details, the admin can read and decide to respond to the message, depending on that they can mark the message as read or responded in the checkbox inside each message.
+User doesn't need to be logged in to send a message to the user and anyone can submit a request/message.
 - Underneath the contact form there is another ***Write an article section*** as to prompt users to write their own article

 ![First sketch - Contact page](static/images/wildwonder_contact_hero.avif)